Search Analytics Benchmarking: Setting Realistic Goals for Your Website

 1. Current Performance

-• Measure your current metrics as a baseline
+• Measure your current metrics as a baseline using the Results block in Search Insights

 • Look for metrics falling below benchmarks